 The ALJ will also give the claimant and their representative a chance to ask you questions.
 They may ask you hypotheticals as well.
 You should be prepared to answer questions from the claimant and representative regarding the example occupations you cited and how they are performed.
 You should also be prepared to answer questions about the number of jobs in each occupation you cited and the basis for your estimates of the number of jobs.
-You should also be prepared to answer questions about DOT codes, if any, for the occupations you cited as well as any conflicts between your testimony and the DOT.
+If you are relying on the DOT as the primary source of data for your testimony, you should also be prepared to answer questions about DOT codes, if any, for the occupations you cited.